muratk5n/thirdwave/en/index.md

 ---

-A lot of ignorant people commenting on things they don't fully understand.
+A lot of ignorant people are commenting on things they don't fully understand.

 "@timnitGebru@dair-community.social